Adjustable versus fixed loans

-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they wish to lock in this low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Tenby J. Dahman at (303) 862-7760 to learn more.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+People select fixed-rate loans because interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a good rate.
+Call Tenby J. Dahman at (303) 862-7760 for details.

-Most programs have a "cap" that protects you from sudden monthly payment increases.
-Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
-Sometimes an ARM features a "payment cap" that guarantees your payment can't go above a certain amount in a given year.
-The majority of ARMs also cap your rate over the duration of the loan.
+Most ARM programs have a cap that protects you from sudden monthly payment increases.
+Some ARMs can't increase more than 2% per year, regardless of the underlying interest rate.
+Sometimes an ARM has a "payment cap" that ensures that your payment will not go above a fixed amount in a given year.
+Most ARMs also cap your rate over the life of the loan.

-ARMs most often feature their lowest rates at the start.
-They provide the lower interest rate from a month to ten years.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+ARMs most often feature the lowest rates at the start.
+They guarantee that interest rate from a month to ten years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-Loans like this are best for people who expect to move within three or five years.
-These types of adjustable rate programs are best for people who will move before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+These loans are usually best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans most benefit people who plan to move before the initial lock expires.

-Most borrowers who choose ARMs do so because they want to get lower introductory rates and don't plan on staying in the home longer than this introductory low-rate period.
-ARMs are risky when property values decrease and borrowers cannot sell their home or refinance.
+Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan on staying in the home for any longer than this initial low-rate period.
+ARMs are risky if property values go down and borrowers cannot sell their home or refinance their loan.

 Have questions about mortgage loans?
 Call us at (303) 862-7760.
 We answer questions about different types of loans every day.